LocalResearchGroup/llm-foundry/docs/Quick Starts.md

 <mark>Remove this line before opening PR: if the `docs` branch hasn't been merged to `main` yet use `"git clone -b docs https://github.com/LocalResearchGroup/llm-foundry.git && "`</mark>

+Note that the batch size arguments can be adjusted based on which GPU you use (L4, A10 or A100).

 ```python
 from modal import Image, App